Have you ever wanted to perform with Kamrah?

 - Costuming and makeup tips from Kamrah

-- Learn Kamrah’s choreographies, their secrets for technique (that don’t always make it into her weekly classes!), and how to get the most out of your performances
+- Learn Kamrah’s choreographies, his secrets for technique (that don’t always make it into his weekly classes!), and how to get the most out of your performances

 Email Kamrah (firstname.lastname@example.org) to apply.

 (Troupe practice times are subject to change, depending on the availability of rental times)